 Betel vine thrives best under humid tropical conditions with cool shade.
 It flourishes in areas with a rainfall of 225 to 475 cm.
 Where such conditions are not available, an artificial structure is created to grow the crop.
 Otherwise, high temperatures and hot winds would burn the tender tips and leaves of the vines affecting their growth and production.

-Health Benefits Of Betel Leaf
+Health Benefits of Betel Leaf

 - Chewing betel leaves improve digestion.